Press Release Edited by webBikeWorld.com

 (November 8, 2005) - A 2006 production model BMW K1200S has set a world land speed record.

 This was attained at Utah's famed Bonneville Salt Flats.

-The motorcycle, piloted by 56-year-old Andy Sills, of San Francisco, CA, reached an average speed of 173.57 mph and top speed of land speed records have been set and broken since the early 1900s in a variety of automobile and motorcycle classes.
+The motorcycle, piloted by 56-year-old Andy Sills, of San Francisco, CA, reached an average speed of 173.57 mph and top speed of 176.789 mph after two runs on the vast, white plains.

+Hundreds of land speed records have been set and broken at Bonneville since the early 1900s in a variety of automobile and motorcycle classes.

 "It was a rare opportunity for me and BMW," commented Sills, an avid BMW enthusiast, who, collectively, has amassed more than 300,000 miles on four BMW motorcycles within the last seven years.

 Sills went on to say, "The best part is that our record on the stock BMW

 K 1200 S matched to the mile, the historic last record run of 173.68 mph

 by Ernst Henne on a specially equipped streamlined BMW!
 He must

 Sills, who began making his mark on the Bonneville Salt Flats four years ago and who holds the world 80cc and 100cc motorcycle streamliner records, also clocked a record speed of 169 mph, riding the K 1200 S two-up with passenger Erin Hunter.

 ovation from a cheering crowd of fellow competitors as they made their